 1. Dickey’s Barbecue Pit

-Dickey’s Barbecue Pit originated in Texas in 1941 as a family owned restaurant.
+Dickey’s Barbecue Pit originated in Texas in 1941 as a family owned restaurant with a strong brand reputation.
 And now it is an international franchise having spread far beyond the Lone Star State with more than 500 locations.
 Franchises focus on craftsman style, hickory smoked barbecue, with classics like brisket and pulled pork.
-Franchisees have the opportunity to build a quick service restaurant using old style recipes but new tech platforms.
+Franchisees have the opportunity to build a quick service restaurant using quality food and old style recipes but new tech platforms.
 The company also provides an extensive menu that uses just a few ingredients to help owners keep costs down.

 A $20,000 fee is required for a BBQ restaurant franchise.
 And the total initial investment ranges from $256,360 to $440,045.